-(1) The party has participated (as a party, witness, or in any other capacity) in any other litigation concerning the custody of the same child in this or any other state; custody of or visitation with the child and, if so, identify the court, the case number of the proceeding, and the date of the child-custody determination, if any; (2) the party has information of any custody proceeding concerning the child pending in a court of this or any other state; and (2) knows of any proceeding that could affect the current proceeding, including proceedings for enforcement and proceedings relating to domestic violence, protective orders, termination of parental rights, and adoptions and, if so, identify the court and the case number and the nature of the proceeding; and (3) the party knows of any person not a party to the proceedings who has physical custody of the child or claims to have custody or visitation rights with respect to the child.
-(3) knows the names and addresses of any person not a party to the proceeding who has physical custody of the child or claims rights of legal custody or physical custody of, or visitation with, the child and, if so, the names and addresses of those persons. (b) If the declaration as to any of the above items is in the affirmative the declarant shall give additional information under oath as required by the court.
-The court may examine the parties under oath as to details of the information furnished and as to other matters (b) If the information required by subsection (a) is not furnished, the court, upon its own motion or that of a party, may stay the proceeding until the information is furnished. (c) Each party has a continuing duty to inform the court of any custody proceeding concerning the child in this or any other state of which the party obtained information during this proceeding. (c) If the declaration as to any of the items described in subsection (a)(1) through (3) is in the affirmative, the declarant shall give additional information under oath as required by the court.
-The court may examine the parties under oath as to details of the information furnished and other matters pertinent to the court's jurisdiction and the disposition of the case. (d) Any party who submits information pursuant to this section knowing the same to be false shall, upon conviction, be deemed guilty of a class C misdemeanor. (d) Each party has a continuing duty to inform the court of any proceeding in this or any other State that could affect the current proceeding.
-UCCJEA SEC.
-209 (e) INCORPORATES INTO THE SECTION FORMER UCCJA SEC.
-10 AS AN INTEGRAL PART OF THE INFORMATION STATUTE. [(e) If a party alleges in an affidavit or a pleading under 38-1310 ADDITIONAL PARTIES. oath that the health, safety, or liberty of a party or child would be put at risk by the disclosure of identifying If the court learns from information furnished by the parties pursuant to [UCCJA SECTION 9] or from other sources that a person not a party to the custody proceeding has physical custody of the child or claims to have custody or visitation rights with respect to the child, it shall order that person to be joined as a party information, that information shall be sealed and not disclosed to the other party or the public unless the court orders the disclosure to be made after a hearing in which the court takes into consideration the health, safety, or liberty of the party or child and determines that the disclosure is in the interest of justice.]
+- custody of or visitation with the child and, if so, identify the court, the case number of the proceeding, and the date of the child-custody determination, if any; - (2) knows of any proceeding that could affect the current proceeding, including proceedings for enforcement and proceedings relating to domestic violence, protective orders, termination of parental rights, and adoptions and, if so, identify the court and the case number and the nature of the proceeding; and - (3) knows the names and addresses of any person not a party to the proceeding who has physical custody of the child or claims rights of legal custody or physical custody of, or visitation with, the child and, if so, the names and addresses of those persons. - (b) If the information required by subsection (a) is not furnished, the court, upon its own motion or that of a party, may stay the proceeding until the information is furnished. - (c) If the declaration as to any of the items described in subsection (a)(1) through (3) is in the affirmative, the declarant shall give additional information under oath as required by the court.
+The court may examine the parties under oath as to details of the information furnished and other matters pertinent to the court's jurisdiction and the disposition of the case. - (d) Each party has a continuing duty to inform the court of any proceeding in this or any other State that could affect the current proceeding.

+[(e) If a party alleges in an affidavit or a pleading under oath that the health, safety, or liberty of a party or child would be put at risk by the disclosure of identifying information, that information shall be sealed and not disclosed to the other party or the public unless the court orders the disclosure to be made after a hearing in which the court takes into consideration the health, safety, or liberty of the party or child and determines that the disclosure is in the interest of justice.]